-For many expats in Hong Kong, Pokfulam is something of an enigma: a coastal neighbourhood that’s on the fringes of Mid-levels but can’t quite call itself the Southside.
-There are, however, thousands of expats living in the so-called “Garden Neighbourhood” who love its community atmosphere, waterfront location and wide choice of affordable homes, from high-rise blocks to colonial walk-ups.
+For many expats in Hong Kong, Pok Fu Lam (which you’ll often see written as one word, Pokfulam) is something of an enigma.
+It’s a coastal neighbourhood on the fringes of Mid-Levels, yet it can’t quite call itself the Southside.
+There are, however, thousands of expats living in the so-called “Garden Neighbourhood”.
+They love its community atmosphere, waterfront location and wide choice of affordable homes.
+Residential buildings in Pok Fu Lam range from high-rise blocks to colonial walk-ups.

-Pokfulam can in fact claim several firsts in the history of Hong Kong, including being the place where the territory’s floral emblem, Bauhinia blakeana, was first discovered; it was also the site for Hong Kong’s first reservoir, Pokfulam Reservoir, built in 1883 and now part of a country park and the starting point for many a yummy mummy’s morning hike; and it was the site for several of Hong Kong’s first colonial institutions including the city’s first dairy farm, the Béthanie and the University Hall.
+Pok Fu Lam can, in fact, claim several firsts in the history of Hong Kong.
+It’s the place where the territory’s floral emblem, Bauhinia blakeana, was first discovered.
+Plus, it was also the site for Hong Kong’s first reservoir, Pok Fu Lam Reservoir, built in 1883.
+That reservoir is now part of a country park and the starting point for many a yummy mummy’s morning hike.
+The area was the site for several of Hong Kong’s first colonial institutions including the city’s first dairy farm, the Béthanie and the University Hall.

 Cyberport also boasts one of the island’s only outdoor cinemas dedicated to screening world-class operas and musical performances.
-Listen to your favourite arias on a beanbag under the stars complete with an open-air picnic provided by one of the complex’s resident chefs.
+Listen to your favourite arias on a beanbag under the stars complete with a picnic.
+They also show the Hong Kong Rugby Sevens in a family-friendly environment up on the rood.
 Another favourite is the Cyberport weekend market.
 The laid-back atmosphere and variety of arts and crafts on offer is attracting visitors and locals alike.

-Pokfulam is widely believed to have it’s own mini-microclimate and it is often true that when the mist won’t budge in Mid-levels, the sun will be shining in Pokfulam.
-Outdoor activities are already plentiful with hikes for all abilities in Pokfulam Country Park, riding at the Riding for the Disabled stables off Pokfulam Road and everything from rock climbing to tennis available at the University-owned Stanley Ho Sports Centre.
+The neighbourhood is widely believed to have it’s own mini-microclimate and it is often true that when the mist won’t budge in Mid-levels, the sun will be shining in Pok Fu Lam.
+Outdoor activities are already plentiful with hikes for all abilities in Pok Fu Lam Country Park, riding at the Riding for the Disabled stables off Pok Fu Lam Road, and everything from rock climbing to tennis available at the University-owned Stanley Ho Sports Centre.

-Pokfulam is a rare gem in this hectic bustling city, a neighbourhood that manages to cling on to some of its colonial past as well as offering expats affordable housing, open spaces, amenities and an enviable coastal location just a seven-minute drive from Central.
+Pok Fu Lam is a rare gem in this hectic bustling city.
+It’s a neighbourhood that manages to cling on to some of its colonial past as well as offering expats affordable housing, open spaces, amenities and an enviable coastal location just a seven-minute drive from Central.